aandiron/aandiron.github.io/unpublished/the-menu.md

 * [ ] $75 - let me listen to you cum on the phone while I jack off

-* [ ] $100 - real interactive phone sex with me
+* [ ] $100 - interactive no-holds-barred phone sex with me

 * [ ] $600 - POV video where you talk directly to the camera with personal references, and make yourself cum as if I'm fucking you.
-At least 10 minutes of content (keep that orgasm on edge!)
+At least 10 minutes of content (so I can keep my orgasm on edge!)

 ## Hottest Fantasies